Moduli space of homologically trivial parabolic (Higgs) bundles on the projective line and applications: Moduli space of parabolic Higgs bundles over projective line

-The construction of moduli spaces of semistable parabolic bundles can be found in \cite{MS80}, \cite{Sun17}.
-What we do here is to consider the moduli space of rank $r$ degree $0$ semistable parabolic bundles on $\mathbb{P}^1$ with parabolic degree being sufficiently small.
-We will construct the moduli space explicitly in this case.
+The construction of moduli spaces of semistable parabolic bundles is treated in \cite{MS80} and \cite{Sun17}.
+In the present work we focus on the moduli space of rank \(r\), degree \(0\) semistable parabolic bundles on \(\mathbb{P}^1\) whose parabolic degree is sufficiently small.
+Under this condition we will give an explicit description of the moduli space.

-Before going further, we introduce a condition on weights which we will use in the following:
+Before proceeding, we impose the following condition on the weights, which will be used throughout the sequel: